- Design Templates

 Desktop printing costs more

-On the other hand, you could print 1,000 professional business cards on premium-grade, ultra-thick 16-point C2S paper stock for about $50 (at the time of this writing PsPrint was offering 1,000 business cards for about $50, including a 40% discount).
+On the other hand, you could print 1,000 professional business cards on premium-grade, ultra-thick 16-point C2S paper stock for about $50.
 This example should be illuminating, and it holds true for all print marketing media – you will get a better quality product for less money when you choose professional printing services over desktop printing.
 That will, in turn, translate into a polished brand image and increased sales.